ppy/osu-wiki/wiki/Ranking_Criteria/osu!taiko/en.md

 Rules
 -------

-All rules are exactly that: RULES.
-They are NOT guidelines and may NOT be broken under ANY circumstance.
+All rules are exactly that: **rules**.
+They are **not** guidelines and may **not** be broken under **any** circumstance.

 -   **Finish notes must not be in the middle or at the beginning of a 1/4 or above snapped pattern.** This is to ensure playability of all patterns, as finisher notes in the middle or at the beginning of a 1/4 or above snapped pattern have been deemed as very issuesome to catch.

 Guidelines
 --------------

 Guidelines are important and should be followed in most maps.
-However, they are NOT rules, so they may be broken in **special cases**.
-If you want to break a guideline, ask yourself this: Does what I'm about to do make sense?
-Is it more fun to play like this compared to sticking to the guidelines?
+However, they are **not** rules, so they may be broken in special cases.
+If you want to break a guideline, ask yourself this, "Does what I'm about to do make sense?
+Is it more fun to play like this compared to sticking to the guidelines?"
 If you answer yes to both these questions, then it is probably okay.
-When your guideline-breaking map gets modded, try to be as reasonable as possible: Do your best to explain your point of view and be open to suggestions.

 -   **Finisher notes may be used at the end of a 1/4 or above snapped pattern under the following conditions:**
     1. The finisher note must have a reasonable sound to be mapped to.